Zaid-Ajaj/tagmeme-analyzer/README.md

 When using `tagmeme`, you have to define the union cases as strings, here is an example:
 ```js
 import { union } from "tagemem"
 const Option = union([ "Some", "None" ])
 ```
-here we are declaring the `Option` type that can either be `Some` or `None`.
+We are declaring the `Option` type that can either be `Some` or `None`.
 These two cases are considered constructors when creating a value of the `Option` type:
 ```js
 const color = Option.Some("green");
 ```